-Permit requirements include a form of security to be on file with the State of Wisconsin.
-A surety bond meets this requirement (in lieu of a bond, cash or other type of security of equal value can be filed with the State).
-The security or bond amount is based on the formula of: equal to twice the person's estimated monthly liquor tax but not less than $1,000 or more than $100,000.
+- Permit requirements include a form of security to be on file with the State of Wisconsin.
+An A-133 surety bond meets this requirement (instead of a bond, cash or other type of security of equal value can be filed with the State).
+The security or surety bond amount is based on the formula of: equal to twice the person's estimated monthly liquor tax but not less than $1,000 or more than $100,000.

-The premium that you pay for a Wisconsin Intoxicating Liquor, Cider and Wine Tax Bond is dependent on credit and the bond amount required by the State.
+The premium that you pay for a Wisconsin Alcohol Beverage Tax Intoxicating Liquor, Cider and Wine Surety Bond is dependent on credit and the bond amount required by the State.
 Rates for bond amounts under $10,000 start at $100 with good credit.
 Premiums for bond amounts over $10,000 start at 1% with good credit.
 Contact our Surety Bond Specialists for a free quote that fits your specific situation.

 Read our blog, Wisconsin Alcohol Beverage TaxWisconsin Liquor Tax Information